Valerioageno/sentry-react-lazy/README.md

 This package create a `<script>` that loads the sentry CDN, initialize the service and share the SDK around the whole application using the [React Context API](https://reactjs.org/docs/context.html).

+Please refer to the original [documentation](https://docs.sentry.io/platforms/javascript/) for more information about the usage.

 ## ALERT

 The project is currently under development and it has not pushed on [npm](https://www.npmjs.com/) yet.